Atlantic Crossing with Tall Ship Florette

 Far from land, miles into the open ocean, you’ll see the night sky as you have never seen it before.
 The stars light the sky as we sail away from any man-made light pollution creating a truly spectacular sight.
 Although each boat certainly has all the modern GPS equipment, there will likely be the chance to try your hand at celestial navigation, using the stars to plot your position and guide your route!
 An age old skill used by sailing ancestors of years gone-by.

 Part of the beauty of an ocean-going adventure is experiencing all the elements.
 From wind, rain and sun, we will certainly see them all.
 Whatever comes our way, the crew will use weather radar technology to plan our route as best they can to ensure we cover the most miles as safely as possible.
 Expect strong winds and big waves, perfect sailing to glassy seas with not a breath of wind and everything in-between.
-As you arrive into Lanzarote and board Florette, there may be a day or two spent exploring the island before a good weather window allows Florette to leave port.

 All voyages for Florette